openmhealth/web-visualizations/README.md

 ### Tooltips

-Tooltips can be enabled, disabled, and configured using the `userInterface.tooltips` property of the `options` object passed into the constructor ([see 'Configuring a Chart'](#configuring_a_chart)).
+Tooltips can be enabled, disabled, and configured using the `userInterface.tooltips` property of the `settings` object passed into the constructor ([see 'Configuring a Chart'](#configuring_a_chart)).
 The properties of `userInterface.tooltips` are explained in the following table:

 Property | Description
 ---: | ---